zh1huang/tp/docs/DeveloperGuide.md

 The storage component consists of `Storage` class.
 It handles the saving of user data by the command component and also loading data on program start up.
 ___
 ## Implementation

+### Adding an item

+#### Design considerations:
+* Aspect: Long chain for add command
+   * Alternative 1 (current choice): Long command with chain of flags such `/n` for name and `/q` for quantity.
+      * Pros: Clear demarcation of different parameters that users have to input.
+      * Cons: Susceptible to errors as users might miss out some flags.
+   * Alternative 2: No flags required for each parameter.
+      * Pros: Shorter command length, less prone to errors.
+      * Cons: Increased difficulty in parsing and higher chance to encounter exceptions or errors.
+   * Alternative 3: Prompt for different inputs for each parameter after pressing `enter`
+     * Pros: Even less prone to human errors as the user is prompted what is required as input each time.
+     * Cons: Additional methods and passing of data will be required.

+### Editing an item

+#### Design considerations:

+### Listing all items

+#### Design considerations:

+### Getting an item

+#### Design considerations:

+### Generating sales report

+#### Design considerations:

+### Getting help

+### Exiting the program

 ___
 ## Product scope